Bruce L. Gordon

-Bruce L. Gordon is a Canadian philosopher of science (physics), metaphysician and philosopher of religion.
+Bruce L. Gordon (born 1963) is a Canadian philosopher of science (physics), metaphysician and philosopher of religion.
 He is a proponent of intelligent design and has been affiliated with the Discovery Institute since 1997.

 Biography

 Early life and education

 Gordon was born in Calgary, Alberta, Canada in 1963.

 Gordon earned two undergraduate degrees, one in piano performance at the Royal Conservatory of Music at the University of Toronto in 1982 and another in applied mathematics at the University of Calgary in 1986.
 He was awarded a master's degree in analytic philosophy from the University of Calgary in 1988.
 He moved to the United States for graduate study in 1988, and has been a permanent resident ever since.
 In 1990, Gordon received a master's degree in apologetics and systematic theology from Westminster Theological Seminary in Philadelphia.
 Finally, he was awarded a Ph.D. from Northwestern University in Evanston, Illinois in the history and philosophy of science (physics) in 1998.